 People who inject drugs

 Low numbers of people who inject drugs (PWID) and the successful operation of an effective national needle exchange programme since 1988 has meant that PWID account for very few HIV infections in New Zealand.
-There were 6 infections among people who injected drugs (3 of those had additional sexual risk factors identified) in 2021; of those 6 infections, 1 was thought to have been acquired overseas

-We are proud that blood to blood transmission continues to be rare New Zealand due to the work of the Needle Exchange Programme across the country.
+We are proud that blood to blood transmission continues to be rare in New Zealand due to the work of the Needle Exchange Programme across the country.
 This is a great example of the effectiveness of rational, community-focused, and science-led public health policy.

 Sex Workers